Trademarks — Registration and Enforcement

 A trademark is an indicator of source.
 Typical examples of trademarks are words, logos and slogans that are associated with a particular entity.

-In Canada, trademark registration is permitted for trademarks that are distinctive of their source in respect of particular wares or services.
+In Canada, trademark registration is permitted for trademarks that are distinctive of their source in respect of particular goods or services.
 To retain distinctiveness, the trademark owner must ensure that the trademark is not confusingly similar to existing or even future trademarks used by others.
-In such a case, the trademark loses distinctiveness, would no longer serve as an indicator of source, and is no longer worthy of protection.
+In such a case, the trademark loses distinctiveness, would no longer serve as an indicator of source, and is no longer entitled to protection.

 Trademark registration entitles the owner to prevent others from using the trademark or confusingly similar trademarks in Canada.